guillim/Peanut-Allergy-App/README.md

 # Peanut-Allergy-App
-translate one sentence in every languages I could find.
-Works offline
+Translate one sentence in every languages I could find.
+Works offline.
+Useful for people with peanut allergy.

 ### Why this app